Summary & Highlights

 - Easy and straightforward to use

-- Versatile – the hoist system can be used to help you get to a wheelchair, chair, bed, or even toilet.
+- Versatile – they can help you get to a wheelchair, chair, bed, or even toilet.

 - Difficult to store